Babzyadamu/Sales-Analysis-Using-Excel/README.md

 The aim of this analysis is to answer the following Business related questions

-- What month genrated the highest revenue?
+- What month generated the highest revenue?
 - In what month did the company make the highest sales?
 - what product generated the highest revenue?
 - Who was the highest sales person between 2018 and 2019?
 - What region generated the highest revenue?

+# Skills & Concept used:

+- Index match.
+This is very similar joins used in SQL to integrate data from various sources together.
+- Data Manipulation & Transformation
+- Pivot table
+- Pivot chart
+- Excel functions